cubedude/I703/README.rst

  - Saw that Lab 4 has lab 3 excerisises.. moving on to that
  - Installed PiP on windows, actually got it to work this time
  - Switching from geoip to pygeoip since the first one doesn't seem to work in windows since it needs some linux librarys.
+ - Ipv6 addresses are kinda breaking the code... adding functions to filter them out and added another geoip database for them
  - Added world painting function to the class
- - Ipv6 addresses are kinda breaking the code... adding functions to filter them out and another geoip database for them
  - World painting seems fine
   - blue and lighter colors are minimum
   - red and darker colors are maximum

 Lab 5:
  - Template generating is pretty small script.
  - Not that i got it working right off the bat but still
  - Opening in browser didnt work like that.
- - Using another library called  "webbrowser"
- - still in progress..
+ - Using os system start to open report.

 Conclusion: